 Dominant 7th chord function

-Dominant 7th chords are the most common 7th chords and are almost always played as the V chord, the dominant chord in major keys, and the VII chord in minor keys.
+Dominant 7ths are the most common 7th chords and are almost always played as the V chord, the dominant chord in major keys, and the VII chord in minor keys.

 Major 7th chord function

 Major 7th chords can be played in place of major chords, meaning we can play them as I and IV chords in major keys and III and VI chords in minor keys.
 Major 7 chords sound jazzy and open.

 Minor 7th chords can replace minor chords.
 This allows us to play minor 7th’s as the ii, iii, and vi chords in major keys and the i, iv, and v chords in minor keys.
 They sound similar to major 7th chords in many ways but as you would expect from a minor chord, sound more melancholy.